-Ray Harris, On the tip of my tongue, 2018, HD digital video still.
+Ray Harris, Untitled (pyre), work in progress, HD digital video still.

 The Collections Project